 (These skills will also serve you well during university studies-- and whenever you need to read or write professionally in English.)

-The best single way to increase your English reading skills (and vocabulary, especially the academic vocabulary needed for the TOEFL test), is by reading a lot in English.
+The best single way to increase your English reading skills (and vocabulary, especially the academic vocabulary needed for the TOEFL and IELTS exams), is by reading a lot in English.

 Choose subjects that interest you, read a little every day, make notes on new words, and try using them.

 15 minutes to 1/2 hour of reading a day adds up to 22-45 hours in 3 months...

 If you really want a vocabulary or reading skills boost, there are strategies you can learn to supercharge your efforts.
 You can find them throughout this website.
 (See especially the Roots & Affixes section, ESL Reading, and the Reading Skills page.)

 Maybe you have noticed, though, that it’s not so easy to get started with some of them.

 In the webinar we'll look quickly at three vocabulary skills that can make a difference in your TOEFL or (academic) IELTS scores, since both rely heavily on your understanding and use of academic vocabulary.

 2. to recognize common word roots & prefixes

 3. to understand what essay prompts are asking for